About jaw surgery

 Orthognathic surgery, also referred to as corrective jaw surgery, can dramatically improve your life by repositioning your jaws into proper alignment.
-Many patients report that once their jaws are properly aligned, they experience improved oral function and facial aesthetics.
-TMJ disorders and mild jaw problems can sometimes be treated with nonsurgical intervention, but severe cases will likely require jaw surgery.
+Many patients report that they experience improved oral function and facial aesthetics once their jaws are aligned.
+Nonsurgical intervention can sometimes treat TMJ disorders and mild jaw problems, but severe cases will likely require surgery.

 How do I know if I need jaw surgery?

-Underbites and overbites, which occur because of uneven development in the upper and lower jaws, are the most common types of jaw dysfunction.
+The most common types of jaw dysfunction are underbites and overbites, which occur because of uneven development in the upper and lower jaws.
 In minor cases, orthodontics can correct your bite and get rid of your problems.
-The following symptoms may be indicators that you need jaw surgery:
+The following symptoms may indicate that you need jaw surgery: